Uninett/Argus/docs/philosophy.rst

 An *incident* is reported (pushed) by a machine *source*.
 That source has a *type*.
 Any change in the incident at the source is reported by the source as an *event*.
 Any changes done by humans on a specific incident are also reported as an *event*.
-The machine source can categorize incidents via *tags*, but argus does not know or care what the tags mean. *Notifications* can be set up via *filters* for a subset of the events.
+The machine source can categorize incidents via *tags*, but Argus does not know or care what the tags mean. *Notifications* can be set up via *filters* for a subset of the events.